Extensions

 Invocation

-{command} [args...] --putnamiContext <file> --output jsonl [job-flags...]The --putnamiContext argument points to a temporary JSON file containing workspace, project, extension, and parameter context:
+{command} [args...] --putnamiContext <file> --output jsonl [job-flags...]The --putnamiContext argument points to a temporary JSON file with workspace, project, extension, and parameter context:

 {